exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 - In the same directory as the main LaTeX file of the logged document (_local_ log file);
 - In a unique directory (which defaults to `~/.ilatex/logs/`), in a file named after a hash of the path of the main LaTeX file of the logged document (_centralised_ log file).

-Modifying the settings of the extension allows to enable/disable logging, as well as to customise a number of parameters (such as the path of the directory containing centralised log files and whether log files should be regular or hidden files).
+Modifying the settings of the extension allows to disable logging and customise a number of parameters (such as the path of the directory containing centralised log files and whether log files should be regular or hidden files).